Small Intestinal Bacterial Overgrowth and IBS

 However, there is a general agreement that treating SIBO can lead to improvements in digestive problems.

-I don’t know about you but my primary concern has always been getting rid of my nasty symptoms rather than fussing over labels and names, so let’s see how SIBO can be diagnosed and treated.
+I do not know about you but my primary concern has always been getting rid of my nasty symptoms rather than fussing over labels and names, so let’s see how SIBO can be diagnosed and treated.

 If a doctor suspects you may have SIBO they may go ahead and try treating you without any testing as the treatment is quite straightforward.
-Other doctors will prefer to offer a test and the most common test used is what’s called a “breath test.”
+Other doctors will prefer to offer a test and the most common test used is what is called a “breath test.”

 Before the test patients are asked to keep to a special diet for a few days and then fast for a short period (perhaps 12 hours or so) to ensure they are not inadvertently feeding the bad bacteria themselves.
 It’s also important to avoid taking antibiotics as these will affect the balance of bugs inside you.